Evolution of the Erie Skillet

 |"No." Before Size||No||No||No||Yes||No||No|

 Variations in characteristics can be found within each series.
 The shape of the handle reinforcement pad is seen both semi-circular and triangular.
 The squiggly "artistic" lettering of the 4th series' trademark aside, the typical "block" trademark is sometimes seen with wide spacing, with a curly-tailed "R", or with serifs on the tips of the letters.
-It is difficult to tell if these lettering variations reflect progressions in the Erie design or if they are merely the result of an individual pattern maker's taking of artistic license, as they are apparently not confined to a single series.
+Expected quotation marks are occasionally absent.
+It is difficult to tell if these variations reflect progressions in the Erie design or if they are merely the result of an individual pattern maker's artistic choice (or in some cases oversight), as they are apparently not confined to a single series.

 Midway through the Erie timeline came a curiosity: The Spider.
 Seen on a handful of pieces only briefly produced-- and on only one size skillet bearing attributes of both the 2nd and 3rd series-- was an unusual, raised logo in the form of a skillet-bodied spider on its web, with the word ERIE across its back.
 Why this logo came and went so quickly is uncertain.
 It may have been a special commemorative marking.
 Being raised, rather than incised, it was subject to wear, so finding an example in good condition is rare.
 Estimates put its production at only during the very early 1890s.